justinetrann/cba/README.md

 **Converting total_sales from VARCHAR(15) to DECIMAL(10,2)**

-To temporarily disable safe mode for proper data casting in MySQL Workbench 8.0 CE, you can set the SQL_SAFE_UPDATES variable to 0.
-This allows you to perform the necessary data manipulations without the restrictions of safe mode.
-Once you've finished these operations, be sure to re-enable safe mode by setting SQL_SAFE_UPDATES back to 1.
+To temporarily disable safe mode for proper data casting in MySQL Workbench 8.0 CE, I set the SQL_SAFE_UPDATES variable to 0.
+This allows me to perform the necessary data manipulations without the restrictions of safe mode.
+Be sure to re-enable safe mode by setting SQL_SAFE_UPDATES back to 1 after conversion.
 This ensures the database's integrity is maintained by preventing unintended data modifications.

 ```sql
 -- Creating a temporary column to store numeric values